 This need is at the core of HomeCare’s Mission: ‘Together; preserving independence, dignity and quality of life for people living at home requiring support.’

 A network of over 900 support workers deliver care in the clients home to over 5000 individuals in need, with the focus of support around the client, and client’s family / whanau.
-HomeCare’s trained and empathetic support workers will respect your dignity.
+HomeCare’s trained and empathetic support workers will respect your dignity and privacy.
 They are professional, reliable, trustworthy and caring, working with you to maintain your independence.

-HomeCare is accredited against the New Zealand Home and Community Support Sector standard 8158:2012.
+HomeCare is certified by HDANZ Ltd to the New Zealand Home and Community Support Sector standard 8158:2012.

 – Support Workers are: